 In areas of mineralization, detailed mapping and sampling of alteration and mineralization should be conducted with emphasis on relationships between stratigraphy, contact zones, structure, and intrusive units.
+Geochemical soil sampling should be considered in areas where mineralization or rocks of interest are obscured by overburden.
 Ground geophysical surveys may be required to elucidate structure, lithology and extent of mineralization.
-Contingent upon favourable results, diamond drilling may be required to further evaluate the mineral potential of the Commerce Property.
+Contingent upon favourable results, diamond drilling may be required to further evaluate the mineral potential of the Comm Property.